I wish I could show you,

 T.S.Eliot

-While we cannot change what has happened to us, we have the power to reshape our relationship to our past experiences, to no longer be in a place of reactivity, and to choose our responses in the present moment.
+While we cannot change what has happened to us, we have the power to reshape our relationship to past experiences, to move beyond reactivity, and choose our responses in the present moment.
 In our sessions we may identify past patterning and life scripts and examine whether these beliefs and habits continue to serve and support us.
-The intention is that in so doing, we empower ourselves to move forward in ways that are authentic and can enable us to achieve our goals.
+The intention is that this can empower us to move forward in ways that are authentic and can enable us to achieve our goals.

 Life’s Transitions